 While on duty, animal control officers interact frequently with members of the public.
 They issue citations and warnings to people for mistreatment of animals in their care and may remove animals from a negligent owner’s custody.
 Officers may also provide educational seminars to the community on topics such as animal welfare and animal-related laws.

-People considering this career path should carefully weigh their ability to handle all aspects of the job—both good and bad.
-Some duties, such as assisting with the euthanasia of unclaimed animals, can be emotionally stressful.
+People considering this career path should carefully weigh their ability to handle all aspects of the job.
+Some duties, such as assisting with the euthanasia of unclaimed animals, can be emotionally taxing.

 They may also have to deal with animals that are strays or have been abandoned.
 Officers may also have to investigate and rescue animals in fight rings.
 This includes taking animals involved in fighting and bait animals away from the environment and into a safe place.

 Animal control officers must also be careful to take adequate safety precautions when working in potentially dangerous situations with unfamiliar and unpredictable animals.
 There is a high potential for injury when attempting to capture an animal under stress, whether that stress arises from abuse and neglect, or from being in an unfamiliar environment.

 As with any animal career, working hours can be irregular.
 Most animal control officers are required to be “on-call” for emergency situations on some nights, weekends, and holidays.

 Comparing Similar Jobs

 Some animal control officers choose to transition into related positions with humane societies and rescue groups.
 Others go on to pursue careers in police work or veterinary medicine.
 People who are interested in becoming animal control officers may also consider other careers with these median salaries:

 - Veterinarian: $90,420

 - Veterinary assistant: $26,140